nautes-labs/website/src/en/guide/user-guide/environment.md

 2. Use the curl command or other tools to execute the API request to retrieve the environment details.
 The response example for retrieving the environment details is similar to that of [listing environments](#list-environments-api).

-> If your account is a member of the GitLab group and has write permission to the `main` branch of the `default.project` repository, you can retrieve the environment details.
+> If your account is a member of the GitLab group and has read permission to the `main` branch of the `default.project` repository, you can retrieve the environment details.

 ## Force Create/Update/Delete Environment (API)